mysteriumnetwork/documentation/content/node-runners/testnet3-migration.md

 docker rm -f myst
 ```

-Follow the running a docker node guide (https://docs.mysterium.network/node-runners/setup/docker/) to start a new container using :testnet3 tag.
+Follow the running a docker node guide (https://docs.mysterium.network/node-runners/setup/docker/) to start a new container.

 ## Confirm your node is running